AKELASCOUNCIL.COM

 For any event more than 72 hours, BSA requires not only parts A & B of your BSA health record, but also part C.

-You'll need a basic physical.
+You'll need a basic physical for part C (mentioned above)

 Share your Skills